wweiphy/CMSDAS-bbbbAnalysis/README.md

 where eff(Double90Quad30) is eff(L1)*eff(QuadCentralJet30)*eff(DoubleCentralJet90)*eff(BTagCaloCSVp087Triple)*eff(QuadPFCentralJetLooseID30)*eff(DoublePFCentralJetLooseID90).
 Same for eff(Quad45).
 eff(Double90Quad30 && Quad45) = eff(Double90Quad30) * eff_DJ(Quad45), where eff_DJ(Quad45) is the eff(Quad45) evaluated over a subset of events passing HLT_DoubleJet90_Double30_TripleBTagCSV_p087

-1. In the bbbbAnalysis package, launch all the trigger DAS skims (SingleMuon and MC TTbar datasets) using the FNAL batch
+1. Optional (already done for you): In the bbbbAnalysis package, launch all the trigger DAS skims (SingleMuon and MC TTbar datasets) using the FNAL batch
 ```
 ## launch
 source source scripts/submitAllTriggerSkimsOnTier3ForDAS.sh